ssomalra/ChIPseq-Acute-Myeloid-Leukaemia-Cells/README.md

 Refer to the documentation of each tool for more information on their usage and specific parameters.

 ## Data Source
-The ChIP-seq data used in this project was downloaded from the NCBI (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA727828).
+The ChIP-seq data used in this project was downloaded from [`NCBI`](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA727828).
 The dataset consists of ChIP-seq data collected from THP-1 cells, which are human leukemia cells.
 The following files were downloaded from NCBI:
 - Control Samples: SRR18643804 and SRR14458872
 - Treatment Samples: SRR14458865 and SRR14458869